janmurer/DataScienceToolkits/README.md

 2. **Clone the repository and open the respective directory in Visual Studio as stated in the Milestones above.**

-3. **To fetch and visualize samples from the database**
+3. **Fetch and visualize samples from the database**

-    Start the PostgreSQL Database

-    `docker run --name ms3-postgres -e POSTGRES_PASSWORD=your_password -p 5437:5432 -d postgres`
+    Start the PostgreSQL Database `docker run --name ms3-postgres -e POSTGRES_PASSWORD=your_password -p 5437:5432 -d postgres`

     Create a file named **ms3_mnist.env** in the root directory and add it to .gitignore, it should look like the description below